 When setting your goals, be sure to leverage at least two years worth of performance history so you can see the larger trends that you’ll be working with/against.
 Also consider that Amazon, as a whole, is growing 20-30% year over year depending on the category, and advertising spend on the platform is projected to grow over 50% in 2019.

 Finally, plan to budget on a weekly level in a way that supports your goals.
-If you’re working with a limited budget or lacklustre promotions, don’t spend the majority of your holiday budget over Cyber 5.
+If you’re working with a limited budget or lackluster promotions, don’t spend the majority of your peak budget over the Cyber Weekend.

 Q: What are some ways for sellers to boost visibility in a competitive category?

-There are two main, tried-and-true ways to get visibility over the holidays without paying out the nose for it:
+There are two main, tried-and-true ways to get visibility over peak without paying out the nose for it:

 - Manual, competitor product page targeting.
 This one is pretty simple.
 There’s more visible ad inventory available on product pages than on search, and that keeps costs down.
 Take your top-selling products and target relevant categories, segmented by competitor brands so you can bid on a brand level.
 This way, you’ll capture traffic for consumers who know what they want, but aren’t sure about your competitor.